Getting Into Classes

 Feminist Studies minors must complete 180 and 181.

 LGBTQ Studies minors must complete 80 and 162.

 All other areas of the major and minors have two or more options to fulfill the requirement.
-If you are a graduating senior and you need assistance, contact the Undergraduate Advisor.
+If you need assistance, contact the Undergraduate Advisor.

 "How do I sign up to graduate?"

 Please review the information here https://www.ucsb.edu/commencement/resources.